appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs.md

 * Amazon Web Services (AWS) account.
 If you don't have one, [Create an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 * An Amazon EC2 key pair.
 If you don't have one, [Generate an SSH Key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair).
 * An Amazon Security group with ports 80, 443, and 22 accessible.
 If you don't have one, [Create a Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#creating-security-group)
-* [Add an inbound rule for the port range 80, 443, and 22 to the security group you created above](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#adding-security-group-rule) to enable port access.
+* To enable port access, [Add an inbound rule](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#adding-security-group-rule) for the port ranges 80, 443, and 22 to the security group you created above.
 * Switch to the Classic Amazon Web Console.
 * Ensure you have created the security group and the SSH key pair in the same region.

 ## Install Appsmith
 To deploy Appsmith on the Amazon ECS cluster that has a single node, you need to complete the below essential steps: